magdalena-horowitz/Interactive-Lab-Hub/Lab 5/README.md

 #### Teachable Machines

 **\*\*\*Whether you make your own model or not, include screenshots of your use of Teachable Machines, and write how you might use this to create your own classifier.
 Include what different affordances this method brings, compared to the OpenCV or MediaPipe options.\*\*\***

+The teachable machines framework is essentially a convenient object detector that has an intuitive model training methods through a website interface.
+One application of the machine could be to recognize different fruits in a fruit salad to let the user know if there are any dietary restrictions in foods that don’t have labels.
+A benefit of using this over OpenCV is that TM is already preconfigured to detect anything without having to implement them yourself.
+MediaPipe is somewhat like this, but the model cannot be trained to detect new objects.

 ![image](https://user-images.githubusercontent.com/27168450/139731886-0596f672-4eb1-4703-a51a-f72fdfd7a4bc.png)

 #### Filtering, FFTs, and Time Series data. (optional)